Workshops

 - Email and text communication skills

-- Receiving constructive criticism, reading social cues, interrupting, etc.
+- Receiving constructive criticism, interrupting, etc.

 ETIQUETTE AND SOCIAL SKILLS ARE NECESSARY TO BUILD A RESPECTFUL AND RESILIENT WORKPLACE - Click To Tweet

-PERSONAL PRESENCE:
+AT-WORK PRESENCE:

 Many workplaces are much more casual.
 This includes how we greet one another, how we communicate, and how we dress.
 Wearing a T-shirt may be the norm if you’re working from home or your cubicle.
 Meeting with clients, meeting with the CEO or the Board, or attending a work-related function, may not require wearing a three-piece suit, but perhaps a slight upgrade.